sourcegraph/about/blogposts/2020/3.18/custom-search-pages.md

 Developer: [Farhan Attamimi](https://github.com/attfarhan)

 Sourcegraph 3.18 has added new search pages that scope searches to a collection of repositories.
 This helps new users coming to Sourcegraph search over code that is more relevant to them, and introduces them to interesting queries in the process.
-Many communities will be excited to pick this up and have pages created specifically for them (e.g. Kubernetes).
+Many communities will be excited to pick this up and have pages created specifically for them (e.g., Kubernetes).

 Examples include: